Support Your Park

 The protection of the Parkway and surrounding region is an immense task, with much at stake.
 Decades of eroding budgets have reduced staffing and made it more and more difficult to maintain the parkway's aging and considerable infrastructure to monitor and preserve its many natural and cultural resources, and provide educational services for visitors.
 The trend is undeniably clear: fewer staff members must confront mounting threats and try to carry out a dual mission of preserving the Parkway and serving the visiting public.
 They cannot do it alone.
 Their success will depend on mobilizing an army of concerned citizens.
 The Parkway of tomorrow will be defined by the extent to which people today are willing to speak out on behalf of the Parkway and to invest in its future.
 Fortunately, many non-profit partner groups now work hand-in-hand with the Parkway staff.
 While these organizations have differing missions, they share an overarching goal: to preserve and enhance the national treasure that is the Blue Ridge Parkway.

-Eastern National: While not a membership organization, this partner operates bookstores at Parkway visitor centers.
-Bookstore proceeds support numerous education and research programs on the Parkway. easternnational.org
+While not a membership organization, Eastern National operates bookstores at Parkway visitor centers.
+Bookstore proceeds support numerous education and research programs on the Parkway.
+Shop at non-profit stores in Parkway visitor centers to enjoy your visit more, support visitor center staffing, and generate cash donations to the Parkway. www.easternnational.org www.eParks.com

-Conservation Trust for North Carolina (ctnc.org) and the Western Virginia Land Trust (westernvirginialandtrust.org) Provide funds to preserve key tracts of land along the Parkway and seek private landowner support.
+Conservation Trust for North Carolina [www.ctnc.org] and the Blue Ridge Land Conservancy [www.blueridgelandconservancy.org] Provide funds to preserve key tracts of land along the Parkway and seek private landowner support.

 Did You Know?